 Early diagnosis and adequate treatment of PCOS is of the utmost importance for health and well being.
 Unfortunately, PCOS is tremendously under recognized, under diagnosed and untreated.
 Increased patient awareness and understanding will lead to better diagnosis and treatment strategies, less health risks and better quality of life for those 20% of women that have this endocrine (not gynecological) disorder.
 Any premenopausal woman that complains of menstrual irregularity, PMS, heavy bleeding, mood disorder, weight gain, fatigue, facial hair growth, or sugar craving should be screened and treated for PCOS.
 Recognizing and treating PCOS is imperative for long-term health and well-being.

 ReNue Health is located conveniently in Springboro, Ohio with easy access from Dayton International Airport, Cincinnati International Airport or the adjacent Wright Brothers Private Airport (MGY) for those travelling by private aviation.
-Servicing the greater Dayton and Cincinnati areas.
+We provide hormone therapy for patients in the greater Dayton and Cincinnati areas.

 Only one visit is necessary to perform a comprehensive history, interview, and education.
 Follow up evaluations, adjustments and balancing of hormones are done by phone or written communications and a return visit to Dr. Rob is not necessary.
 Ongoing testing and adjustment is mandatory and performed through a laboratory convenient to your home.